Definition: Defining the Meaning of Crohn's Disease

 Alternative treatments may include consumption of supplements such as vitamins D and B12, and use of herbs like Aloe and Ginseng.
 Massage therapies have helped some persons with Crohn's disease.

-Facts: Symptoms of Crohn's Disease
+Quick Facts: Symptoms of Crohn's Disease

 Symptoms depend on what part of the digestive tract is involved.
 Symptoms range from mild to severe, and can come and go with periods of flare-ups.